skip to main content

 Live music was a critical element of Shakespeare’s plays and has long been a defining feature of the RSC’s work.
 Yet, in the past year in a worrying trend, the Company has increased its use of electronic or recorded music in place of live musicians in a number of their productions.

 MU Midlands Regional Organiser Stephen Brown said: “RSC has closed the Music Department and the Houseband members are soon to be made redundant.
 Shakespeare wrote his plays with live music as a core feature of them, and this is how the RSC ran its productions for decades, using the MU RSC Agreement as a basis.
-It’s the end of an era - we fought to keep both the music department and our members' jobs, so are very disappointed with this outcome.”
+It’s the end of an era - we fought to keep both the music department and our members' jobs, so are deeply concerned with this outcome.”

 We will be negotiating with the RSC to safeguard live music